Bhart97/CDE-project/module/part b/README.md

 Verify the connection via SSH protocol and then install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) on the EC2.
 This will give permission for your EC2 instance to access AWS tools.

 Troubleshooting:
+- Please refer to the console to get the proper ID for the parameters if using the CloudShell.
 - You can name your compute instances to make them much easier to manage.
 - If you cannot SSH from to the remote machine, you either need to assign a public IP address or use a VPN connection for the private IP address.
 - If the keypair does not authenticate, make sure to specify the entire path such as ```~/.ssh/<private_key>```.